Sheriff: Kansas man accused of online child sex crime - NewsBreak

 Sheriff: Kansas man accused of online child sex crime

 OSAGE COUNTY – Law enforcement authorities are conducting an investigation regarding the online solicitation of a child by an adult.
-On...hutchpost.com
+On...northplattepost.com

 OSAGE COUNTY – Law enforcement authorities are conducting an investigation regarding the online solicitation of a child by an adult.
-On...hutchpost.com
+On...northplattepost.com

 Comments / 0